Communication & Multimedia Design course summary

 Minors and specialisations for Communication & Multimedia Design

-In your third year of CMD, you get to specialise by taking a number of minors.
+In your third year of CMD, you get to specialise by following a minor.

 Course catalogue